Harry P. Leu Gardens

-The Harry P. Leu Gardens are semi-tropical and tropical gardens in Orlando, Florida, United States.
+The Harry P. Leu Gardens are semi-tropical and tropical gardens at 1920 North Forest Avenue in Orlando, Florida, United States.
 The gardens contain nearly 50 acre of landscaped grounds and lakes, with trails shaded by 200-year-old oaks and forests of camellias.
 They are open to the public.
-The address is 1920 North Forest Avenue Orlando, FL 32803.

 A 15 acre section of the park, known as the Mizell-Leu House Historic District (or Leu Botanical Gardens and Leu House Museum), was designated a historic district on December 29, 1994.
 According to the National Register of Historic Places, it contains 3 historic buildings.